Graphical user interface¶

 Mouse interactions with region of interest¶

-A region can be created by entering the region creation mode then applying drag-and-drop action in the image viewer.
-To enter the region creation mode, click the “region” button at the bottom-right corner of the image viewer or press the “C” key.
+A region can be created by entering the region creation mode and then applying drag-and-drop action in the Image Viewer.
+To enter the region creation mode, click the “region” button in the bottom-right corner of the Image Viewer or press the “C” key.
 Double-clicking the region icon brings up all available region types (rectangle, ellipse, polygon, point, line, and polyline).
-Alternatively, users may click the buttons in the region bar at the top of the GUI to enter the region creation mode.
+Alternatively, you may click the buttons in the region bar at the top of the GUI to enter the region creation mode.

 To create a polygon region or a polyline region, start with a click followed by a series of clicks to define the control points of a desired shape and finish with a double click.
-CARTA detects a “complex” polygon (polygon with intersections) and shows it in pink color.
-Spectral profiles, statistics, or histograms of a complex polygon can still be requested but please note that the results may be beyond your expectations since the actual pixel coverage depends on how a complex polygon is created.
+CARTA detects a “complex” polygon (polygon with intersections) and shows it in pink.
+Spectral profiles, statistics, or histograms of a complex polygon can still be requested.
+However, please note that the results may be beyond your expectations since the actual pixel coverage depends on how a complex polygon is created.

 Region selection and modification¶

-Click on a region in the image viewer will change the region state to “active” and the active region will be highlighted in the region list widget.
-Alternatively, a region can be selected by clicking the region list.
-CARTA provides the flexibility to select “region in region” as demonstrated in the following video.
+Click on a region in the Image Viewer will change the region state to “active”.
+The active region will be highlighted in the Region List Widget.
+Alternatively, a region can be selected by clicking a region entry in the Region List Widget.
+CARTA allows selecting a “region in region”.
 The layer order of regions is adjusted automatically based on the region size.
-To deselect a region, click elsewhere in the image viewer or press the “esc” key.
+To deselect a region, click elsewhere in the Image Viewer or press the “esc” key.

-Double-click on a region in the image viewer or a region in the region list will launch the region configuration dialog.
-The dialog allows users to modify the region’s name, location, shapes, and region cosmetics.
+Double-click on a region in the Image Viewer or a region in the Region List Widget will launch the Region Configuration Dialog.
+You can make changes to the region’s name, location, shape, and style using the dialog.
 Pressing the “delete” or the “backspace” key will remove the active region.

 “backspace” does not delete a region…

-When you launch CARTA with the Firefox web browser on macOS, you may find the “backspace” key navigates back a page, instead of removing a region.
-This behaviour can be prevented by modifying your Firefox web browser settings:
+When you launch CARTA with the Firefox web browser on macOS, you may find the “backspace” key navigates back a page instead of removing a region.
+This behavior can be prevented by modifying your Firefox web browser settings: